Kia Ora koutou, Talofalava, Malolalei, Namaste, Asalam Alakam, Hello and welcome, welcome, welcome.

-On all of media you will have find lots of information about our great little school.
 We are representative of the national make-up of New Zealand's nationalities and ethnic groups.
-We are colourful committed and work hard to make school a great place to be for children and their families.
+We are colourful, committed and work hard to make school a great place to be for children and their families.
 We value diversity and we actively grow our own values.
 We call them the 5 R's.
 These values are embodied in all we do and the way we approach what we do.
 Respect, Responsibility, Risk-taking, Resilience and Reflection permeate all of our learning.

-At the beginning of a school year there's a lot that needs to be done:
+Towards the end of a school year there's a lot that needs to be done:

-For the students.
-We want them to know where they are in their learning, where they have come from and what they need to learn next.
+For the students Visible Learning means we want them to know where they are in their learning, where they have come from and what they need to learn next.

-For you as parents similar information is important and also how you can best support your children in their learning.
+For you as parents similar information is important and also how you can best support your children in their learning journey.
 Research tells us that the set of relationships whanau, parent, child, teacher, school is critical to your child's success.
 We need you to be talking to your children all the time.
 Their oral language is where we start when building their knowledge with them.
 Your explaining, talking, laughing, directing, sharing your experiences, reading with and to them will add hugely to what they can achieve.
 We are a very active partnership and value greatly your input.

-In 2019 our teacher only days; February 1st, 4th and 5th are designed to support our understanding of the critical relationships mentioned above, the reading and writing cycle and what latest research says that supports children to succeed in these.
-The first day will be spent understanding how we create and sustain the well-being of all of those working within our organisation.
-There's a lot to learn and over the year we will continue to build on what we've begun in a variety of ways.
+In 2019 our teacher only days; February 1st, 4th and 5th were designed to support our understanding of the critical relationships mentioned above, the reading and writing cycle and what latest research says that supports children to succeed in these.
+The first day was spent understanding how we create and sustain the well-being of all people working within our organisation.
+There's a lot to learn and over the year we have continued to build on what we've begun in a variety of ways.
 We believe the well being of our whole community including the families we serve is vitally important to a comprehensive optimal learning environment of today and into the future

-Join us today or watch what we do on Facebook or download our APP and keep up with what we do.
-As a parent you will be able to see and interact with your child’s classroom and teacher through APP called SEESAW.
+Join us today or watch what we do on Facebook or download our APP.
+As a parent you will be able to see and interact with your child’s classroom and teacher through an APP called SEESAW.
 We look forward to meeting you and to your becoming a member of the Fruitvale community of learners.

 Na Mihi Nui